KEGP/linkedjazz/README.md

      docker-compose up
      ```

-  3. open your favorite web browser and explore the following endpoints:
+  3. open your favorite web browser at <http://localhost:8080> to explore the following endpoints:

      | Endpoint | Description | Link |
      | ------------- | ------------- | --- |